How to Mix Colours When Painting in Acrylics

 • grey

-Understanding warm, cool and complementary colours is going to help you when choosing which colours to use for mixing.
+Understanding warm, cool and complementary colours is how you know which colours to use for mixing.
 Here’s why.

 Choosing the right colours for mixing

 That depends on the type of green you want to make.
-For an olive green you might use a warm yellow like yellow ochre and a warm blue such as ultramarine.
-Both these colours contain some red.
-Therefore, when you use a warm yellow and a warm blue to make green there will also be a little bit of red in the mix.
+For olive green, you might use a warm yellow, such as yellow ochre, and a warm blue, such as ultramarine.
+Both these colours contain a small amount of red.
+All three primary colours are then present in the mix, so the colour shifts towards neutral.

-When you use a cool blue with a warm yellow, or vice versa, you can get another whole range of different greens in between the warm and the cool.
-Therefore, if you have blue and yellow paints in both warm and cool hues you can make virtually any green you want.
+When you mix a cool blue with warm yellow, or vice versa, another whole range of greens is available.
+A warm and cool hue of blue and yellow will allow you to make any green you will ever need.

 A chart you can make yourself to remind you how to mix colours